How to Enroll In the Right Welding Trade School near Roy Montana

-- Associate Degree Programs will take 2 years to complete and are usually offered by community colleges.
+- Associate Degree Programs will take 2 years to finish and are usually offered by community colleges.
 An Associate Degree in Welding Technology provides a more extensive education than the diploma or certificate while still supplying the foundation that readies students to enter the workforce.

 Welding Certification Choices

-- Operate in compliance with specific codes
+- Work in compliance with specific codes

-- Work with specified metal thicknesses
+- Work with certain metal thicknesses

-- Work with certain types of welds
+- Work with specific kinds of welds

 - Work according to contract specifications